aprilzhizhou/ml_with_scikit-learn/README.md

 # ml-with-scikit-learn
-machine learning projects with scikit-learn
+This repository contains machine learning codes with scikit-learn.